Red telephone box: Crown

-Modernisation – K7 & K8
+Modernisation – K7, K8 and "Croydon"

-In 1959 architect Neville Conder was commissioned to design a new box.
+In 1959, architect Neville Conder was commissioned to design a new box.
 The K7 design went no further than the prototype stage.
 K8, introduced in 1968, was designed by Bruce Martin.
 It was used primarily for new sites; around 11,000 were installed, replacing earlier models only when they needed relocating or had been damaged beyond repair.
 The K8 retained a red colour scheme, but it was a different shade of red: a slightly brighter "Poppy Red", which went on to become the standard colour across all kiosks.

 The K8 featured a single large glass panel on two sides and the door.
 While improving visibility and illumination inside the box, these were vulnerable to damage.
 There were two versions, the Mk1 and the Mk2, differing mainly in the detail of the roof and the surround of the 'TELEPHONE' opals.

 In order to create a new box with easier access, lower maintenance and brighter lighting, the Post Office introduced a prototype run of "Croydon" telephone boxes from 1972, so-named as they were erected in Croydon.
 The Croydon boxes, painted bright yellow with a black handset silhouette, were erected as an experimental prototype to replace the red telephone boxes.
 However, although the trials were successful, the quality of the materials and design made it too expensive for the Post Office to mass-produce, and the design was not adopted.

-In the late 1970s or late 1980s a new, smaller, hooded booth was introduced known as Booth 7A.
-These yellow booths were introduced into areas where previous red telephone boxes had been vandalised or even pulled out of the ground.
-They became known as "Oakham" boxes – a reference to the similarity in shape to "Oak Ham" brand tinned meat.